hetianch/CourseProject/CodeBook.md

 ## AvgtBodyAcc_mean_X

-	The average of the mean of the tBodyAcc on the X axis.
+	The average of the mean of the tBodyAcc on the X axis. (unit:m/s^2)

 ## AvgtBodyAcc_mean_Y

-	The average of the mean of the tBodyAcc on the Y axis.
+	The average of the mean of the tBodyAcc on the Y axis. (unit:m/s^2)

 ## AvgtBodyAcc_mean_Z

-	The average of the mean of the tBodyAcc on the Z axis.
+	The average of the mean of the tBodyAcc on the Z axis.(unit:m/s^2)

 ## AvgtBodyAcc_std_X

-	The average of the standard deviation of the tBodyAcc on the X axis.
+	The average of the standard deviation of the tBodyAcc on the X axis.(unit:m/s^2)

 ## AvgtBodyAcc_std_Y

-	The average of the standard deviation of the tBodyAcc on the Y axis.
+	The average of the standard deviation of the tBodyAcc on the Y axis.(unit:m/s^2)

 ## AvgtBodyAcc_std_Z

-	The average of the standard deviation of the tBodyAcc on the Z axis.
+	The average of the standard deviation of the tBodyAcc on the Z axis.(unit:m/s^2)

 ## AvgtGravityAcc_mean_X
-	The average of the mean of the tGravityAcc on the X axis.
+	The average of the mean of the tGravityAcc on the X axis.(unit:m/s^2)

 ## AvgtGravityAcc_mean_Y
-	The average of the mean of the tGravityAcc on the Y axis.
+	The average of the mean of the tGravityAcc on the Y axis.(unit:m/s^2)

 ## AvgtGravityAcc_mean_Z
-	The average of the mean of the tGravityAcc on the Z axis.
+	The average of the mean of the tGravityAcc on the Z axis.(unit:m/s^2)

 ## AvgtGravityAcc_std_X
 	The average of the standard deviation of the tGravityAcc on the X axis.